zd333/ng-conv/README.md

 * TS strict mode and Angular full + strict template type checking is a must
 * use import aliases for app and all features (remember more nested feature aliases should go first in tsconfig alias list because IDE intellisense uses first matching alias)
-* use top level (root or feature level) ng-modules as containers only (do not privode/declare, only import other modules)
 * use Angular environments only to identify dev/not-dev mode; config must be processed in another way, so that artifact can be used with any env once it is built and there is no need to rebuild the artifact just because of env is different